King's RepositoryのロゴKing's Repository

 For explanation of theory tables, see theory table and for notation, see algebraic notation.

-1.e4 e5 2.
-Nf3 Nc6 3. c3 Nf6 4. d4 Nxe4 5.d5 Bc5
+1. e4 e5 2.
+Nf3 Nc6 3. c3 Nf6 4. d4 Nxe4 5. d5 Bc5

 6 7 8 9 10 11

-Vuković gambit dxc6
+Vuković gambit accepted dxc6

 Bxf2+